-I came into the music at 15 years old.
+years old.
 Ansell Collins was the one who brought me into the music for my first session.
-And at age 16 the second song I played was Double Barrel.

-You and Ansell pretty much came up with Double Barrel, even though he sold the tapes to Winston Riley who is credited as writer?
+I played was Double Barrel.
+You and Ansell pretty much I joined a band called Volcacame up with Double Barrel, ited as writer? so Lloyd Parks and Ansell Colideas.
+We still do it same way.